-Yet, brothers and sisters, Allah (subhanahu wa ta’ala) has made it clear in this very verse, as well as in other verses, that had He not made this earth manageable to us, we would not be able to explore it nor benefit from it.
+Yet, Allah has made it clear in this very verse, as well as in other verses, that had He not made this earth manageable to us, we would not be able to explore it nor benefit from it.

-Dear brothers and sisters in faith, the above verse is the starting point of this Khutbah (sermon) which is about tawakkul (trust and complete reliance on Allah).
+The above verse is the starting point of this article which is about tawakkul (trust and complete reliance on Allah).
 This chapter of the Qur’an is actually – in our humble opinion – a yardstick for understanding tawakkul.
 Surah Al-Mulk starts and finishes with the same message: To Allah belong all that is in the universe and nothing would happen without His Mercy and constant watchful care.
 He said in the first verse, “Blessed be He in Whose hands is the Dominion, and He is able to do all things.”
 He then said in the last verse, “Say: Have you thought, ‘if your water were to disappear into the earth, who then can supply you with clear-flowing water,’” (Al-Mulk, 67:30).

 Yes, we can surely explore the earth, look for regions holding water and successfully discover fountain sources and streams.
 But without Allah’s permission and facilitation, we will not be able to reach this water.
 Furthermore, what would happen if – all of a sudden – Allah made the sources and springs of our water supply to disappear in the deep undergrounds of the earth.
 Blessed and Glorified be He!
 No one will bring it back but He.